U.S. Tax Concerns Ripple Through Global Markets

 ADVERTISEMENT

-The Stoxx Europe 600 was down 0.2% in early afternoon trade, led by losses in the automotive sector.
+The Stoxx Europe 600 was down 0.2%, led by losses in the automotive sector.

 European equities extended declines after suffering Thursday their largest percentage drop in more than four months.